 New Mexico Tax Free Weekend – NM Sales Tax Holiday Date: footwear and clothing (not accessories or athletic or protective clothing) with sales price of less than $100 per item; school supplies with sales price of less than $30 per item; computers with sales price of $1,000 or less per item; computer peripherals with sales price of $500 or less per item; book bags, backpacks, maps and globes with sales price less than $100 per item; and handheld calculators with sales price of less than $200 per item.
 Retailers are not required to participate.

-Ohio Back to School 2016 Sales Tax Holiday – Click here for date – Tax holiday takes place from August 5 through August 7, 2016.
+Ohio Back to School Sales Tax Holiday – Click here for date –.
 The following items will be exempt: school supplies with a price of $20 or less, clothing with a price of $75 or less, and school instructional materials with a price of $20 or less.

 Texas Sales Tax Holidays

-States not participating in Sales Tax Holidays are Arizona, California, Colorado, District of Columbia, Florida, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Massachusetts.
-Michigan, Minnesota, Nebraska, Nevada, New Jersey, New York.
-North Carolina, North Dakota, Pennsylvania, Rhode Island, South Dakota, Utah, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.
+States not participating in Sales Tax Holidays are Arizona, California, Colorado, District of Columbia, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Nebraska, Nevada, New Jersey, New York.
+North Carolina, North Dakota, Pennsylvania, Rhode Island, South Dakota, Utah, Vermont, Washington, West Virginia, and Wyoming.
 Check out our post on states with no sales tax.

 How should I handle my online sales during sales tax holidays?

 Online sellers should not collect sales tax on tax exempt items during each state’s sales tax holidays.
-Amazon will turn off sales tax collection for you for items coded as school supplies during sales tax holidays.
+Walmart will turn off sales tax collection for you for items coded as school supplies during sales tax holidays for the Walmart Tax Free Weekend.
 Amazon Sales Tax Holiday doesn’t normally collect sales tax on most items unless you live in certain states.